johndatiles/gatsby-starter-lumen-johndatiles/content/posts/dormant-thoughts.md

 date: "2021-12-27"
 template: "post"
 draft: false
-slug: "unpublished"
+slug: "dormant-thoughts"
 category: "Writing"
 tags:
- -"Writing"
+ - "Writing"
 description: "I'm looking at the date of my last post - January 2021.
 Quite a long time ago.
-With other priorities, this site fell by the wayside."
+With other priorities, this site fell by the wayside.
+Bianca gave birth to our first child earlier this year and our lives changed forever."
 socialImage: ""
 ---
 I'm looking at the date of my last post - January 2021.

 Quite a long time ago.
 With other priorities, this site fell by the wayside.
-Bianca gave birth to our first child earlier this year and our lives changed.
+Bianca gave birth to our first child earlier this year and our lives changed forever.
 Parenting is as difficult as it is rewarding, and I wouldn't want it any other way.
 Our days and nights are filled with so much love.

 As I acclimate to this role as a new dad, I'm finding time for my other interests again - writing being one of them.